gventer/SUN-DIC/README.md

 1. Create a virtual environment.
 2. Activate the virtual environment.
 3. Install the package from [PyPI](https://pypi.org/project/SUN-DIC/).
-4. Optionally, download the following files and folders for a complete working example:
+4. Copy the example problem to the current working directory by typing `copy-examples`.
+A complete working example is provided by the following files:
    - `test_sundic.ipynb`
    - `settings.ini`
    - `planar_images` folder
-   These can be found in this repository and provide a practical starting point for using both the API or GUI.
+   These files provide practical starting point for using both the API or GUI.

 ---